 Working with the Columbus and Franklin County Metropolitan Park District (Metro Parks), the City of Columbus, and the National Audubon Society, B&N served as the site Certified Professional overseeing mitigation of Whittier Peninsula’s environmental issues through the Ohio Environmental Protection Agency’s Voluntary Action Program.

-B&N has continued to assist Metro Parks with the development of maintenance strategies for these low impact design features.
-The Audubon Center has subsequently developed K-12 educational programs around the site redevelopment and these stormwater management features, while Metro Parks have established both passive and active outdoor activities around the site.
+B&N has continued to assist Metro Parks beyond the initial park construction with the development of maintenance strategies for these low-impact, ecologically-friendly design features.
+The Audubon Center has subsequently developed K-12 educational programs around the site redevelopment and these stormwater management features, while Metro Parks have also established both passive and active outdoor activities around the site.

-These systems exceed current regulatory requirements for both improvements to the quality of stormwater leaving the site, as well as controlling the rate of runoff.
+These green designs exceed current regulatory requirements for both improvements to the quality of stormwater leaving the site, as well as controlling the rate of runoff.

 This project was awarded the Environmental Stewardship Project of the Year by the Ohio Department of Development.